Silence, The Mental Plank

 People occasionally notice this when they spend time somewhere unusually quiet.
 They even make retreats today (imagine, you have to β€œpurchase” the silence).

-Silence has simply made room.
-Reading creates a similar atmosphere.
-A good book invites the mind into a slower conversation.
+The good news is that reading creates a similar atmosphere as silence.
+Serious reading invites the mind into a slower conversation.
 The pace of thinking begins to match the rhythm of sentences moving across the page.

-With silence, the opposite happens.
-The mind pauses naturally between paragraphs.
-Many writers quietly arranged their lives around this understanding.
+Many writers had arranged their lives around this understanding.
 Nietzsche walked alone for hours because the rhythm of solitary movement allowed ideas to develop.
 Virginia Woolf valued the privacy of a quiet room because interruptions shattered the delicate process of thinking.

 The mind relaxes.